-Medications that increase your production of testosterone and/or DHT can speed up and worsen male pattern baldness.
+Medications that increase your production of testosterone and/or DHT can have side effects that speed up and worsen male pattern baldness.

 This is because male pattern baldness is caused by hormones.
 The most effective treatment is to block these hormones from being able to affect your hairline in the future.

 When it comes to male pattern baldness, sooner is always better.
 If you’re worried about losing your hair and want to maintain a full hairline as you get older, talk to your healthcare provider as soon as you notice any obvious signs of thinning or a receding hairline.

 To diagnose male pattern baldness, your healthcare provider will usually perform a dermoscopy to examine your scalp to determine things like whether or not you’ve lost a significant amount of hair, the miniaturization of your hair follicles, and to look at and measure the space between each hair follicle.

 There’s usually no need to perform a biopsy to diagnose male pattern baldness, but your healthcare provider may look at your family’s history of baldness.

 Most healthcare professionals classify male pattern baldness using a system called the Norwood scale.